keshava19/ProjectEuler/README.md

 Every question will be dedicated it's own file and I am going to solve it using Dart programming language.

-The source code can be copied and ran on [Dartpad](https://dartpad.dartlang.org).
+The source code can be copied and executed on [Dartpad](https://dartpad.dartlang.org).

 Hope to learn a lot from solving these questions!